 Native grasses also provide lightning bugs with natural habitat.
 Here is a study by the NC Cooperative Extension on the advantages of growing summer native grass pastures.

 And here is a list of native plant species beneficial to lightning bugs; it’s tailored for a Texas audience but some of the species are present throughout the south.
 Landscaping with plants native to your region has so many benefits.
 Also, here are ways to attract lightning bugs.

 One group that offers a range of naturalist-based hikes, along with basic birding, botany, forests, and Little Tennessee river trips is Alarka Expeditions, a Franklin, North Carolina based guide service owned by Brent and Angela Faye Martin.
 Located next to the Nantahala National Forest, they also offer group courses on winter tree identification, nature journaling, phenology, cultural/natural history, art and literature.
 I hope you will take the time to think about what’s upstream and learn how you can make a difference downstream by using native plants.
 Your land will literally glow because of it.

 Regenerative farming is the subject of the film, Kiss The Ground, narrated by Woody Harrelson and available on Netflix.
 It “unpacks the ways in which the earth’s soil may be the key to combating climate change and preserving the planet,” stated in the film’s description.

-* For more references, see the Wildlife Action Plan, SWAP of the North Carolina Wildlife Federation; IUCN Red List of Threatened Species; Pointy Lobed Firefly; health effects of herbicide in one study; and the nation’s first Native Fish Conservation Area, Little Tennessee River.
+* For more references, see the Wildlife Action Plan, SWAP of the North Carolina Wildlife Resources Commission; IUCN Red List of Threatened Species; Pointy Lobed Firefly; health effects of herbicide in one study; and the nation’s first Native Fish Conservation Area, Little Tennessee River.